wpallstars/fix-plugin-does-not-exist-notices/.wiki/Troubleshooting.md

    - Clear your browser cache and any server-side caches.
    - Disable caching plugins temporarily to see if that resolves the issue.

-### Plugin Scan Fails or Times Out

-**Issue**: The plugin scan fails to complete or times out.
+### Plugin Doesn't Detect Orphaned References on the Plugins Page

+**Issue**: The plugin doesn't detect any orphaned references when you visit the plugins page.

 **Possible Causes and Solutions**:

-1. **Server Resource Limitations**:
+1. **Browser Caching**:
-   - Your server might have resource limitations (memory, execution time) that prevent the scan from completing.
+   - Your browser might be caching the plugins page.
-   - Try increasing the PHP memory limit and execution time in your `wp-config.php` file:
-     ```php
-     define('WP_MEMORY_LIMIT', '256M');
-     define('WP_MAX_MEMORY_LIMIT', '512M');
-     set_time_limit(300); // 5 minutes
-     ```
+   - Try clearing your browser cache or using a private/incognito window.

-2. **Large Database**:
+2. **Plugin Conflicts**:
-   - If you have a large database, the scan might take longer to complete.
-   - Try using the WP-CLI command instead, which is more efficient for large databases:
-     ```
-     wp fix-plugin-notices scan
-     ```
+   - Another plugin might be interfering with the plugins page.
+   - Try temporarily deactivating other plugins to see if that resolves the issue.

+3. **Theme Customizations**:
+   - Custom theme modifications might affect how the plugins page is displayed.
+   - Try switching to a default WordPress theme temporarily to see if that resolves the issue.

-3. **Server Configuration**:
+4. **Server Configuration**:
-   - Some server configurations might block long-running processes.
+   - Some server configurations might affect how the plugin operates.
-   - Contact your hosting provider to check if there are any restrictions on script execution time.
+   - Check your server's PHP version and ensure it meets the minimum requirements (PHP 7.0 or higher).

 ### Cleanup Doesn't Remove Notices